lindenb/ngsxml/README.md

 ## Example
-Here is an self-explanatory xample of model of data
+Here is an self-explanatory example of model for the data
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <model name="myProject" description="my project" directory="OUT">